McCache/McCache-for-Python/README.md

 5. Review the metrics to quantify the fit to your application and environment.  **SEE**: [Testing](https://github.com/McCache/McCache-for-Python/blob/main/docs/TESTING.md#container)

 ## Saving
-Removing an external dependency in your architecture reduces it's <strong>complexity</strong> and not to mention some cost saving.<br>
+Removing an external dependency in your architecture reduces it's <strong>complexity</strong> and not to mention some capital cost saving.<br>
 **SEE**: [Cloud Savings](https://github.com/McCache/McCache-for-Python/blob/main/docs/SAVING.md)

 ## Configuration